The Irvington Legacy Project

 The Irvington Legacy Award was established by the 2016 Halloween Festival and the Irvington Community Council to celebrate the Halloween Festival's 70th year.
 The Legacy Project is an annual initiative of the ICC in which an Irvington landmark in need of repair will be given a donation of up to $10,000 to support repairs and restoration.
 The 2016 recipient of the Award was the Friends of Irving Circle to help with repairs to the fountain.
 The 2018 Legacy Award will go to the Benton House.
 For more information, visit http://www.irvingtonhalloween.com/legacy-project.

 Eastside Emerging Leaders Scholarship

-City-County Councillor Blake Johnson recently launched he Eastside Emerging Leaders Scholarship.
+Each year, State Representative Blake Johnson awards the Eastside Emerging Leaders Scholarship.
 The scholarship is awarded to graduating high school seniors (or adults planning to enroll in postsecondary education for the first time) who have demonstrated a strong commitment to community service and volunteerism.

-The scholarship program is open to residents and students in Council District 12, and is administered in partnership with the Irvington Community Council.
-The project is funded by a portion of Councillor Johnson’s City Council salary, as well as contributions from local entrepreneur Chris Baggott, and Community East Hospital.
+The scholarship program is open to residents and students in Indiana House District 100 and is administered in partnership with the Irvington Community Council.

 The selection committee takes community service and the student's plans to pay for college into account in awarding the scholarships.
-The deadline for the 2016-2017 academic year was April 29 and applications for the 2017-2018 academic year are not yet being accepted.
-For more information email Blake at .
+The deadline for the 2023-2024 academic year will be announced soon.